 - Choose The Right Light – when choosing a light source the requirements of the plant you are growing is important.
 Most vegetables, herbs and flowering plants require high levels of light, while some tropical plants including orchids and African violets will thrive at lower light levels.

 - Have Enough Light – the biggest mistake people make when purchasing grow lights is not getting enough light.
-It is always possible to reduce the level of light by moving the light farther away, but it’s not possible to add light by moving the lamp closer, since the coverage area decreases.
+It is always possible to reduce the level by moving the bulbs farther away, but it’s not possible to add light by moving the lamps closer, since the coverage area decreases.

 - Maintain the Proper Distance – Fluorescent lights need to be 1 to 4 inches from the plants.
 High intensity discharge lights should be 1 to 3 feet from the plant.
 And make sure you change your bulbs on a regular basis.
-Fluorescent and HID bulbs will last about 15,000 hours, but they lose 25%-35% of their intensity after 4-6,000 hours.
-You eyes won’t be able to see this loss of light because they adjust, but your plants can feel it.
+Fluorescent and HID bulbs will last about 15,000 hours, but they lose 25-35% of their intensity after 4,000-6,000 hours.
+You eyes won’t be able to see this decrease because they adjust, but your plants can feel it.

 Grow Lights For Every Indoor Garden – Minneapolis St. Paul, Minnesota

-Interior Gardens knows that nothing is more important to the success of your hydroponic or other indoor garden than the proper lighting.
+Interior Gardens knows that nothing is more important to the success of your hydroponic indoor garden than the proper lighting.
 We’ve carefully selected the best products on the market for this crucial need.
-At our Minneapolis Retail Store, our expert staff can help you put together exactly the lighting you need for your indoor gardening project, and at prices that are unmatched.
+At our Minneapolis Retail Store, our expert staff can help you put together exactly the system and configuration you need for your indoor planting, and at prices that are unmatched.
 You can also assemble your own system from individual components.
-We’re dedicated to matching your needs with the best, most affordable lighting system possible.
-Make Interior Gardens your Grow Light source!
+We’re dedicated to matching your needs with the best, most affordable system possible.